 ATO – Leon Hatot (1883 – 1953)

-ATO is short for Hatot (Leon Hatot).
-He was a French clock maker and is famous for producing one of the first battery operated clocks in the 1920s.
+Hatot was a French clock maker and is famous for producing one of the first battery operated clocks in the 1920’s.
 He patented the classic form of pendulum which used a magnet and coils to impulse the pendulum.
-This is done by the current from the first coil switching a transistor which supplies a larger current to the second coil at the right moment.
+This is achieved by the current from the first coil switching a transistor which supplies a larger current to the second coil at the right moment.

 Argentor Werke